Strong Healthy Teeth Begins with us

 - Smile assessment (tooth shape, size and shade, smile line, gingival biotype)

 - Existing appliances and prostheses (dentures, crowns, bridges, implants, orthodontic retainers, braces)

 - Signs of oral diseases and oral cancer (ulcers, white spots)

-The whole process should not take more than 30 minutes, although we do allow more time for discussion or further treatment if needed.
-Any dental emergency (pain and swelling) will usually take priority over the Full Comprehensive Examination, and will probably need to be rescheduled for another time.
+The whole process should not take more than 40 minutes, although we do allow more time for discussion or further treatment if needed.

 A quote that dentists love to recite is “you only need to floss the teeth you want to keep!”